Like their new local floral delivery service!

 Do you like to keep fresh flowers around the house?
 Do you find that it helps you keep your home tidier?

 Disclaimer: This is NOT a sponsored post.
 Fresh Direct did NOT pay me or even ask me to write this.
 I just decided to try it and share it with you on my own accord.
-I included my referral link above so if you use it to sign up and have never ordered before, I will get $25 credit and you'll get a $50 to $100 discount, but that's not influencing my opinions in any way.
+I included my referral link above so if you use it to sign up and have never ordered before, I will get $25 credit and you'll get a $100 discount, but that's not influencing my opinions in any way.

 Love Always Order Dessert?
 Let's connect!
 Follow me on Twitter or Pinterest, become a fan on Facebook, or sign up to receive my once-a-week e-mail updates.
 And if you ever need any entertaining or cooking advice, please don't hesitate to e-mail me.
 Thanks for reading!